Lobbyist: definition, job description and how to become one

 - Reliability and discretion.

-Different specializations in the profession
+The various specializations in the profession

 The lobbying landscape is diverse, reflecting the multitude of interests that coexist in our society.
+There are two main categories of professionals:

 Types of lobbyists